Regression control chart

 In statistical quality control, the regression control chart allows for monitoring a change in a process where two or more variables are correlated.
 The change in a dependent variable can be detected and compensatory change in the independent variable can be recommended.
 Examples from the Post Office Department provide an application of such models.

+Difference

 Regression control chart differs from a traditional control chart in four main aspects: